qepting91/polling_locations/README.md

 Created a Google Colab notebook to aggregate the address data from the school_data folder.
 Notebook can be found here: https://colab.research.google.com/drive/1RAgBTiXT-wcIj57Sjr2FDPgku_-GjTB6?usp=sharing

-Also, created a local python script called schooladdress.py.
+Also, created a python script called schooladdress.py.
 One of data cleaning pieces you will find in the code is the value "BOX DOE" is removed, as this can not be used in the next phase I figured it was best to leave it out.

 ## Civic Information API
 - I will be using the Google Civic Information API for this part of the project- https://developers.google.com/civic-information/docs/v2